Ventilation and Schools: Three Key Things You Need to Know

 Well, yes, assuming you’re starting with a well-designed delivery system that can provide the amount of fresh air required (3 to 6 ACH/room).
 Duct size, system layout and ventilation equipment capacity dictate this.

-All systems need MERV-13 filters (but these impact air flow).
-Forced air systems recirculate interior air, so that's why filtration is so very important.
 Note: ventilation - bringing fresh air inside - is not the same as recirculation of interior air.
 Air flow measurements need to be taken AFTER recommended filtration is in place.
+An air quality indicator can help monitor the levels of airborne particulates and filtration performance.

 Not all buildings have a forced air system.
 Canadian energy engineer @DavidElfstrom shared this flow chart from Harvard Healthy Buildings on ventilation.